Rise

 Sir Martin Rees, "Rees's Law"

-The new science of complexity, or complex systems theory, revives the doctrine of vitalism.
-It assigns to nature the capacity to self organizeto construct complex structures and processes spontaneously.
+The science of complexity, or complex systems theory, repackages the discarded doctrine of vitalism.
+Complexity theory assigns to nature a capacity to self organize—to construct complex structures and processes spontaneously.

-The old science of thermodynamics assigns to nature the capacity to self disorganizeto deconstruct complex structures and processes spontaneously.
+The old science of thermodynamics assigns to nature a capacity to disorganize—to deconstruct complex structures and processes spontaneously.

-Complexity and entropyanabolism and catabolismfeed each other in circuits collectively called metabolism.
-Nature's universal metabolism encompasses the organic and the inorganic in a continuum of matter and energy exchanges.
+Complexity and entropy—or anabolic and catabolic processes—feed each other through circuits called collectively, metabolism.
+Nature's metabolism encompasses the organic and the inorganic in a continuum of anabolic and catabolic exchanges.

 Organism and Environment